null

 Nate kept thinking, there had to be something better than this!

-Nate presented his impressive findings to a panel at his day job, however, the market size and niche nature of rock climbing in the 80’s proved to be unappealing for the company.
+Nate presented his impressive findings to a panel at his day job, but the market size and niche nature of rock climbing in the 80’s proved to be unappealing for the company.
 Any momentum to continue this discovery would have to be done on his own.
-By the dawn of the 1990’s Nate was working out of his garage to continue developing these climbing holds.
-He worked to gather the initial funding for an indoor rock climbing facility, where he could put his innovations to use, and incorporated Nicros in 1992, the same year as their sister company- Vertical Endeavors as a way to showcase these innovations and give climbers a way to train indoors during the harsh Minnesota winters.
+By the dawn of the 1990’s, Nate was working out of his garage to continue developing these climbing holds.
+He worked to gather the initial funding for an indoor rock climbing facility where he could put his innovations to use, and incorporated Nicros in 1992, the same year as their sister company, Vertical Endeavors, as a way to showcase these innovations and give climbers a way to train indoors during the harsh Minnesota winters.

 As the indoor rock climbing scene developed, preferences began to change in the industry as well.
-Materials used to manufacture climbing holds began to move towards polyurethane as opposed to poly resin.
-Nicros continued to manufacture both the rock-like polyester resin holds, while expanding its lines to include more flexible polyurethane holds, becoming the first and only company to host both lines, and brought all manufacturing in house.
+Materials used to manufacture climbing holds began to move toward polyurethane as opposed to poly resin.
+Nicros continued to manufacture the rock-like polyester resin holds, while also expanding its lines to include more flexible polyurethane holds, becoming the first and only company to host both lines, and brought all manufacturing in-house.

-With the boom of competition climbing, the stylistic needs of the indoor climbing industry also started to see a shift in the mid-200s.
-The needs associated with competition climbing emphasized versatility, lightweight materials and appealing to the puzzle-masters themselves- the route setters.
+With the boom of competition climbing in the mid-2000s, the stylistic needs of the indoor climbing industry also started to see a shift.
+The needs associated with competition climbing emphasized versatility, lightweight materials, and appealing to the puzzle-masters themselves: the route setters.
 Creating their own masterpieces using climbing holds to encourage movement, and train technique, route setters began to prefer more of a blank canvas in their walls and bold geometric shapes in their holds.
-Nicros re-energized, and refocused to Include an emphasis on smooth lines, bold colors and sustainable natural texture.
+Nicros re-energized and refocused to include an emphasis on smooth lines, bold colors, and sustainable natural texture.
 Using a polymer-enhanced material that allows for optimal texture that holds up over time, Nicros has been able to leverage their innovative history to boost modern developments in the industry.
 Not only is this new unique surfacing technology more resistant to shoe rubber, but it better mimics outdoor rock textures.

-Today, the Nicros philosophy is customer-centric, to deliver high-end product that can stand the test of time to bring the best of the outdoors, into gyms, facilities and homes alike.
+Today, the Nicros philosophy is customer-centric, to deliver high-end products that can stand the test of time to bring the best of the outdoors into gyms, facilities and homes alike.

 OUR TEAM